atsushieno/aap-lv2/README.md

 Unlike desktop LV2 plugins, we cannot really depend on local filesystems including temporary files.

-There are couple of LV2 features such as LV2 Dynamic Manifest and state:makePaththat the specification itself assumes local filesystems, and they will not work as specified.
+There are couple of LV2 features such as LV2 Dynamic Manifest, and they will not work as specified.
+Things like state:makePath is a good part, which reduces environment-dependency, but plugins have to be carefully ported so that resolving file from a file path does not result in access to unexpected paths, they would just fail (as long as Android file system security works).

 ## Implementation details